-I’m very pleased to have novelist, memoir writer and musician Alba Arikha answering questions on the blog today, ahead of her appearance at Jewish Book Week in March.
+I’m always interested in how one art form inspires another, so I was very pleased to have novelist, memoir writer and musician Alba Arikha answering questions on the blog ahead of her appearance at Jewish Book Week in March.

 What was the inspiration for your latest novel, Where to Find Me?

 An image came to me, of two women – one young, one old – neighbours in 1980s Notting Hill.
 They meet one winter afternoon, never to do so again.
 It became the core of the book: brief encounters, and their long lasting consequences.
 This one straddles occupied Paris, British Mandate Palestine, and an unexpected ending in contemporary London.